 Our country needs people who are unafraid to stand alongside someone they don’t agree with or fully understand—or maybe just haven’t taken the time to get to know—in order to build the more beautiful country we know is possible.

-This Memorial Day, let’s not just remember the cost that soldiers paid this Memorial Day.
-Let’s join in their sacrifice by rebuilding the America they gave their lives for.
+This Memorial Day, let’s not just remember the cost that soldiers paid.
+Let’s join in their sacrifice by building the America they gave their lives for.